mabrikado/mabrikado/README.md

 **SheshaPay** is a full-stack digital wallet platform inspired by PayPal.
 It enables users to **register, authenticate, top-up, transfer, and withdraw funds** through a secure and user-friendly interface.

 The backend is built with **Spring Boot**, providing robust REST APIs for authentication, wallet management, and transactions.
-The frontend is developed with **Next.js** and **Tailwind CSS**, offering a clean, responsive, and modern user experience.
+The frontend is developed with **Next.js** and **Tailwind CSS**, offering a clean, and modern user experience with light and darkmode feature.

 📦 **Backend Repository:** [SheshaPay API](https://github.com/mabrikado/sheshapayAPI)
 🖥️ **Frontend Repository:** [SheshaPay Web](https://github.com/mabrikado/sheshapayWeb)